tearflake/symp-intro/docs/introduction.md

 ## 🧩 Overview

-Symp organizes three symbolic subsystems into a single programmable pipeline:
+Symp organizes symbolic subsystems into a single programmable pipeline:

 ```